 Today's ground rice cakes are very similar to the Victorian era rice cakes as well as the vintage and old-fashioned Be-Ro rice cake recipes as there has been no reason to mess with the recipe as it works so well!
 Be-Ro still has a very loyal following of Be-Ro recipe book fans who love to recreate old-fashioned home-bakes that are filled with tastiness as well as fond memories of their nan, grannies, grandma, or mums home baking.

-For our vegan ground rice cake we replace the egg with soya milk thickened with apple cider vinegar, as well as adding some baking powder, which all works amazingly as the cake is wonderfully moist yet rises well.
+For our egg-free ground rice cake we replace the egg with milk thickened with apple cider vinegar, as well as adding some baking powder, which all works amazingly as the cake is wonderfully moist yet rises well.
 We also choose to flavour the cake with almond extract rather than lemon as we were going for a tasty Bakewell tart or Battenberg cake flavour, and the result is very delicious.
+We baked a dairy-free cake as we used soya milk but of course feel free to use your usual milk.

-This Vegan Ground Rice Cake is flavoured with almond extract so could also be called an Almond Cake as its very much similar in flavour to delicious frangipane or marzipan albeit prepared with vegan-friendly ingredients.
-A slice of our ground rice cake does make a great substitution!
+This Vintage Ground Rice Cake is flavoured with almond extract so could also be called an Almond Cake as its very much similar in flavour to delicious frangipane or marzipan.
+A slice of our ground rice cake does make a great substitution.

 🥣 How to prepare

-The ingredients you will need for this ground rice cake are nothing fancy and are just everyday pantry ingredients - ground rice, self-raising flour [self-rising flour], baking powder, caster or granulated sugar, plant-based milk, apple cider vinegar, almond extract, vegan-friendly margarine or baking spread or block - we like to use Stork.
+The ingredients you will need for this ground rice cake are nothing fancy and are just everyday pantry ingredients - ground rice, self-raising flour, baking powder, caster or granulated sugar, milk (we use soya milk but any milk will do fine), apple cider vinegar, almond extract, margarine, spread, block, or butter suitable for baking: we like to use Stork baking spread.

 If you have different dietary requirements then you can use your usual type of milk and baking fat.